-The top 10 car insurance companies include State Farm, Geico, Progressive and seven other household names, based on information from the National Association of Insurance Commissioners.
+The top 10 car insurance companies include State Farm, Geico, Progressive and seven other household names, based on data from the Insurance Information Institute.
 Together, the top 10 companies represent over 70% of the market for personal auto insurance policies.

 The top 10 auto insurance companies have remained largely the same over the past decade, with State Farm consistently holding the largest market share.
 Below, you will find an overview of each of the top 10 largest car insurance companies, including their market share, coverage options, and customer service record.